DigitalSlideArchive/DSA-WSI-DeID/USAGE.rst

 The user can inspect the image and metadata for PHI, can mark individual metadata fields for redaction from the ``available to process`` or ``quarantined`` state, and can indicate if any of the associated images should be redacted.
 When all PHI has been staged for redaction, the user can click the ``Redact Image`` button, which will make a copy of the existing image and place that copy in the ``original`` state, and will move the image to the ``redacted`` state.
 As part of moving the data to the ``redacted`` state, the metadata fields and associated images marked for redaction will be deleted.

-All of the files the DSA handles currently are variants of TIFF.
+All of the files the SEER DSA handles currently are variants of TIFF.
 When a field is redacted in such a way as to change it (e.g., titles and dates), the original value is completely replaced with the new value.
 When a field or image is redacted completely (any other field other than titles and dates), it is removed.
 Label images that are redacted are replaced with a black image that contains text of the item's new name (this will be the ImageID).

 Example Walkthrough